fabriq-cloud/fabriq/README.md

 Likewise, since we didn't override them, the deployment will inherit the same deployment template and target from the service.
 This is usually what you want, but you can override them, if, for example you have a very large production deployment or very small dev deployment that you want to do. (too much detail?)

 Behind the scenes this will create a deployment for the service, matching it to a host that matches our `eastus` target, and because we used an `external-service` deployment template, and will surface it on `main.hello-world.timfpark.akira.network` as a specific example of the general form `{deployment}.{service}.{group}.akira.network`.

+TODO: Can we use a service operator within the `external-service` template to automatically point DNS to the host it is configured on?
+TODO: Use a host probe to identify the ingress IP address such that Akira knows it?
+Or can we just establish a CNAME for the host and then point the deployment to that CNAME?

 Additionally, each time that we push a commit to our `main` branch, our GitHub CI will build our service's container, and assuming its test pass, update our `main` deployment so that we can test it.